UX Architect vs. UX Designer – What’s the Difference?

 A UX designer is a broad term encompassing design and research roles.
 But in the context of a UX designer vs. a UX architect, the designer is responsible for designing user interfaces.
 Ultimately, a UX designer makes a product usable.

 A UX designer will take a UX architect’s wireframes, prototypes, and architectural instructions and turn them into a working product.
-UX designers also work with UX researchers to determine which fonts, colors, buttons, and other design elements to use.
+UX designers also work with UX researchers as well as content designers to determine which fonts, colors, buttons, and other design elements to use.

 UX designers are responsible for early research and creating user personas.
 Larger organizations might have a dedicated user researcher or team, but they still fulfill a UX design role.